-This annex explains how years of instance should be mapped to price groups for the purposes of HESES22, firstly for the specific cases of sandwich years out, medicine, dentistry, veterinary science, nursing, midwifery and allied health professions, education and social work; and, where those cases do not apply, based on course subject codes.
-Examples are given for cases where a year of instance should be split across price groups.
+This annex explains how years of engagement should be mapped to price groups for the purposes of HESES23.
+Firstly specific cases of sandwich years out, medicine, dentistry, veterinary science, nursing, midwifery and allied health professions, education and social work are addressed and, where those cases do not apply, mapping based on course subject codes is explained.
+Examples are given for cases where a year of engagement should be split across price groups.